 The Amazon Marketing Cloud is an analytics solution that aims to complement data available through the Amazon DSP.
 It allows advertisers to combine Amazon's tracking with their own data to generate in-depth insights into their cross-channel media performance.

 The Amazon Marketing Cloud - or AMC - is a cloud-based analytics tool for advertisers.
 It is notable for its privacy-first focus and custom reporting options.
-Advertisers can use it to store and analyse datasets from their Amazon advertising, as well as their own internal data sources.
+Advertisers can use it to store and analyze datasets from their Amazon advertising as well as their own internal data sources.

-Advertisers can use the Amazon Marketing Cloud to analyse consumer actions, including clicks, impressions and conversions.
-As well as providing in-depth audience insights and campaign analysis, this new technology also prioritises privacy.
+Advertisers can use the Amazon Marketing Cloud to analyze consumer actions including clicks impressions and conversions.
+As well as providing in-depth audience insights and campaign analysis this new technology also prioritizes privacy.
 Each dataset is pseudonymised so that marketers can only view aggregate reports.

 The Amazon Marketing Cloud offers a reliable way to record and analyse audience engagement across a variety of channels and mediums.
 Here are some of the reasons why you should check it out: